Bachelor's in Materials Science and Mechanical Engineering

 Clubs and Organizations

 SEAS-affiliated student organizations are critical to the overall growth of our concentrators as engineering and applied science professionals.
 These organizations enable our students to pursue passion projects and events in areas of interest that are complementary to the current formal academic curriculum.
-Join clubs such as the Harvard College Engineering Society, Robotics Club, and Materials Research Society Student Chapter.
+Join clubs such as the Harvard Undergraduate Engineering Society (HUES), Harvard Undergraduate Robotics Club (HURC), or the Students for the Exploration and Development of Space (SEDS).
 Learn more about SEAS-affiliated student clubs and organizations.

 Hands-on Learning